 A lot of architecture exhibitions are boring.
 Those drawings were never meant to be shown in museums; they were working documents.
 You can show a painting, or a sculpture, or a piece of clothing, but you can never show the actual architecture in an exhibition, so you have to think of ways to communicate the essence of that building.
 It’s something I’ve been thinking about since 1985 when I worked at the Canadian Centre for Architecture in Montreal.
 And I don’t think I’ve cracked that — not yet.
 One way would be to do it through film, at a life-size scale, so that people could actually understand moving through a building.
 The artist Doug Aitken, known here for the Mirage house he did for Desert X, created [the MOCA Los Angeles exhibition] Electric Earth as a video project over a 12-hour period.
 It was a series of spaces created by screens where the film was showing.
 You really felt like you were with him walking in the city, experiencing different things, and sounds, and changing light.

-Brooke Hodge in a dress by Christina Kim, an artist featured in Scraps: Fashion, Textiles, and Creative Reuse.
+Brooke Hodge’s dress by Cosmic Wonder compliments artist Christina Kim’s installation, Scraps: Fashion, Textiles, and Creative Reuse.

 What types of exhibitions interest you?